Autognorics/Gnomi/README.md

 ### WELCOME TO THE WORLD OF ANEURAL AUTOGNORICS 👋
 - 🌱 This is neither about Artificial Intelligence nor Machine Learning ...
 - ⚡ This is all about a new school of thought that deals with creating engineered life forms,
-- machines, things, and systems through Intuitive objects, Embedded Inscriptions, and
+- machines, things, and systems through Intuitive objects, Embedded Inscriptions,
-- the Law of Symmetric Inversion or the Reverse Inverse Theory.
+- the Reverse Inverse Theory, and Inscription by Design.
 -
 - ⚡ The Revisionist Ideas:
 - A paradigm shift that redefines the essential elements that come along with the criteria of life.